bob-the-dyer/vertx-lux-webinar/README.md

  - rmi host on boot2docker needs to be specified (-Djava.rmi.server.hostname='192.168.99.100'), not on linux
  - ports will not automatically be opened while migrating from container to container, i.e. migration of web is useless, use super ha node with all ports needed
+ - hanode - StarterVerticla is replicated in ha node instead of target verticle in vertx.deploy() ...

     Hints for docker interaction: